hiyabstefanos/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-Use Python and Scikit-learn to create a supervised machine learning model.
+Use imbalanced-learn and scikit-learn to create a supervised machine learning model.

 ## Overview of the analysis: